 The ramp time is how long the soft starter takes to go from starting voltage to full line voltage.
 A longer ramp time reduces the torque in the motor during start-up, resulting in slower, smoother acceleration, and is common for applications such as water pumps and conveyors where the infrastructure that the motor is connected to is at greater risk from mechanical shock.

 For applications where the load on the motor during start-up varies considerably, it is recommended to use a soft starter that monitors the current in the motor to prevent excessive current surges in the system when the load is high.

 Applying full power to a motor at start-up often results in mechanical and electrodynamic stress on the motor, electrical system, and connected machinery that reduces service life and increases costs.
-By utilizing a soft starter, this problem can be avoided, maximizing the application's productivity and operational efficiency.
+This problem can be avoided by utilizing a soft starter, maximizing the application's productivity and operational efficiency.